 - Applicants attending for interview for a denominated degree should display a deeper knowledge and motivation for the main subject in their degree (eg BA Anthropology, BA Psychology);

 - Be able to outline your educational achievements to date and to talk about the academic skills you have acquired;

 - Show that you have thought about college from a practical point of view (funding, commitments, getting to college every day);

 - Candidates should also have questions prepared for the interviewers.

 For many of our denominated degrees, written assessments are used to shortlist applicants for interview.
 These tests take place around end March/early April and are one-hour in duration.
 In preparing for these assessments applicants should:

 - Carry out research into the degree you are applying for through our course finder www.maynoothuniversity.ie/courses;

 - Reflect on your own motivation for applying for a denominated degree.
 For example you might consider why you want to take a more specialised degree in Business (BBS/BBA Business and Management, MH404) rather than taking Business (Management) as part of the Bachelor of Arts Degree (BA MH101).

-Visit the Disability section of this website for further information about the supports we provide.
+Find more information about the Mature and Restricted Degree Courses, and visit the Disability Office section of this website for further information about the supports we provide.